Raeeskhan9266/home-lab-notes/portswigger/xss-progress.md

 injection without any script tag or new element at all, which is a technique likely to reappear in later labs targeting increasingly restrictive filters.

+## Lab 8: Stored XSS into Anchor href Attribute with Double Quotes HTML-Encoded

+Topic: Cross-Site Scripting (Stored) | Difficulty: Apprentice

+## Vulnerability
+The comment functionality's "Website" field is stored and later used to set the `href` attribute of an anchor tag around the comment author's name.
+Double quotes are HTML-encoded here, meaning the earlier attribute- escape technique from Lab 7 (`"onmouseover=...`) would not work — breaking out of the attribute using a quote is blocked.
+However, since the value still lands entirely inside the `href` attribute, the `javascript:` URI scheme (from Lab 5) was usable here instead.

+## Steps Taken

+### Step 1: Confirm reflection point
+Posted a comment with a random alphanumeric string in the "Website" field, intercepted the request with Burp Suite, and sent it to Repeater.

+### Step 2: Confirm where the value lands
+Made a second request (viewing the post page) and intercepted it in a separate Repeater tab, confirming the random string appeared inside an anchor tag's `href` attribute.

+### Step 3: Inject a javascript: URI payload
+Replaced the "Website" field value with: javascript:alert(1)
+Submitted the comment, then loaded the post page and clicked the comment author's name (the linked text).

+## How the Payload Works
+Since double quotes were encoded, escaping out of the attribute value (like in Lab 7) wasn't possible — any injected quote would simply render as literal text (`&quot;`), not break the HTML structure.
+Instead, this attack didn't need to escape the attribute at all: it replaced the *entire* `href` value with a `javascript:` URI, exactly as in Lab 5.
+When the comment author's name (the anchor text) is clicked, the browser executes the JavaScript following `javascript:` instead of navigating to a URL, triggering `alert(1)`.

+## Result
+Successfully stored a comment whose author link triggers `alert(1)` when clicked, solving the lab.

+## What I Learned
+This lab reinforced that the `javascript:` URI technique (first used in Lab 5) is broadly useful specifically whenever the injection point is an entire attribute value that accepts a URL/URI — it doesn't require breaking out of quotes or injecting new HTML at all, which makes it resistant to defenses that only encode quotes or angle brackets.
+Since this is now stored (unlike Lab 5's reflected version), every visitor who views the comment and clicks the author's name would trigger the payload, making it significantly more dangerous in a real-world scenario — a single malicious comment could compromise many users over time, not just one targeted victim.